marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 private network associated with the project they belong to, therefore they cannot be accessed directly from the internet.
-Conversely, there is no limitation on the 'outer' services you can reach from your VM (modulo the services hosted in the INFN Padova/Legnaro LANs, as described in ?.
+Conversely, there is no limitation on the 'outer' services you can reach from your VM (modulo the services hosted in the INFN Padova/Legnaro LANs, as described in :ref:`Accessing other hosts/services from Virtual Machines<AccessingFromVMs>`.

 If you need to log on your VMs from the Internet you must go through the gate machine **gate.cloudveneto.it**.